YBRua/2614DSIP/README.md

-# 2614DSIP
+# Digital Signal and Image Processing
-AI2614 Digital Signal and Image Processing
+Programming assignments for AI2614 Digital Signal and Image Processing